bootdotdev/blog/content/misc/top-web-development-languages.md

 ### Where Is It Used?

-One of the primary reasons for Python’s quick popularity growth among programmers is that there is no shortage of scientific and mathematic libraries to use with it.
+One of the primary reasons for Python's quick popularity growth among programmers is that there is no shortage of scientific and mathematic libraries to use with it.
 Python is used to accomplish many things from building web applications to machine learning.

 Traditionally, Python has been very widely used in the following industries: